Michael Bambang Hartono

-Michael Bambang Hartono (born 2 October 1939) is an Indonesian billionaire heir and businessman.
+Michael Bambang Hartono (2 October 1939 – 19 March 2026) was an Indonesian billionaire heir and businessman.

-Michael and his brother Robert Budi are the owners of kretek (clove cigarette) manufacturer Djarum, which they inherited from their father Oei Wie Gwan upon his death in 1963.
-Growing the business to a large conglomerate including Bank Central Asia, electronics, plantations and various properties, they became the richest in the country with Michael himself having a net worth of $25.1 billion as of December 2024.
+Along with his brother, Robert Budi, he co-owned the kretek (clove cigarette) manufacturer Djarum, which they inherited from their father Oei Wie Gwan upon his death in 1963.
+Growing the business to a large conglomerate including Bank Central Asia, electronics, plantations and various properties, they became the richest people in the country with Michael himself having had a net worth of $25.1 billion as of December 2024.

 Early life

 Michael Hartono was born on 2 October 1939, in the town of Kudus, in Central Java.
-His father, Oei Wie Gwan, had purchased a small Kretek cigarette factory called Djarum Gramophon (lit: Gramophone needle) in April 1951, and renamed it to just Djarum.
+His father, Oei Wie Gwan, had purchased a small kretek cigarette factory called Djarum Gramophon (lit: Gramophone needle) in April 1951, and renamed it to just Djarum.
 In 1963, however, the factory burned down and shortly thereafter Oie Wie died, leaving Michael and his younger brother Robert Budi Hartono to inherit the factory.

-After completing his highschool in Kudus, Michael studied in the faculty of economics and business at Diponegoro University starting 1959, but returned to Kudus upon his father's death.
+After completing his high school in Kudus, Hartono studied at the faculty of economics and business at Diponegoro University starting in 1959, but returned to Kudus upon his father's death.